ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

     be implemented.
 Reference: Vandemeulebroecke, An investigation of two-stage tests, Statistica Sinica 2006.

--   `r pkg("adaptr")` provides methods to evaluate the performance characteristics of various point and interval estimators for optimal adaptive two-stage designs.
+-   `r pkg("adestr")` provides methods to evaluate the performance characteristics of various point and interval estimators for optimal adaptive two-stage designs.
 Specifically, this package is written to work with trial designs created by the 'adoptr' package (Kunzmann et al. (2021) <doi:10.18637/jss.v098.i09>; Pilz et al. (2021) <doi:10.1002/sim.8953>)).
 Apart from the a priori evaluation of performance characteristics, this package also allows for the evaluation of the implemented estimators on real datasets, and it implements methods to calculate p-values.

+-   `r pkg("adpss")` provides the functions for planning and conducting a clinical trial with adaptive sample size determination.
+Maximal statistical efficiency will be exploited even when dramatic or multiple adaptations are made.
+Such a trial consists of adaptive determination of sample size at an interim analysis and implementation of frequentist statistical test at the interim and final analysis with a prefixed significance level.
+The required assumptions for the stage-wise test statistics are independent and stationary increments and normality.
+Predetermination of adaptation rule is not required.

 -   `r pkg("AGSDest")` provides tools  and functions for parameter estimation in adaptive group sequential trials.